alexfrompalmsprings/JS_Fundamentals/README.md

 // Given an array of 'dogs', 'cats', and 'water', write a function called separate, which returns a new array so that the dogs are separated from the cats by water.
 Make sure that cats always come first in the array.
 // You can assume that the array will always at least three elements, and that there'll always be at least one dog, one cat, and one water to work with.

-let separate = (arr) => {
+/* Please note that this solution is not the most optimized way to solve it.
+Best solution would involved recursion but for demonstration purposes this solution works well*/ let separate = (arr) => {

     let result;